luttje/css-pokemon-gameboy/README.md

 ## Compile it yourself

-### Requirments

-Ensure you have the [Grunt CLI](https://gruntjs.com/getting-started) installed:
-`npm install -g grunt-cli`

 ### Compiling

-1. Run `npm install`in the root directory (the directory where `package.json` is located)
+1. Run `npm install`in the root directory

-2. Run `grunt` in the root directory to build a distribution
+2. Run `npm run build` in the root directory to build a distribution

    -OR-

-3. Run `grunt watch` in the root directory to watch for changes in the `src` directory and automatically build new distributions.
+3. Run `npm run watch` in the root directory to watch for changes in the `src` directory and automatically build new distributions.

 ## Licenses